DvorakDwarf/Colored-ASCII-Video/README.md

 -------------
 1. Install python3
 2. Run `pip install -r requirements.txt`
-3. Run `python3 bapple.py`\
+3. Run `python3 bapple.py`
-Provide a url to Youtube Video in terminal.
-Put the path to your ethically sourced video in the `path` variable.
+4. Follow displayed instructions\

 **Note**: `ascii_scheme` controls whether bigger characters are used on brighter or darker pixels.
 Some video looks **terrible** with the wrong scheme.

-`mode` can be 1 or 2.
-1 tries to keep the aspect ratio and 2 tries to fill up your terminal.
-Basically just try the other one if video breaks.
+Same goes for the display mode.
+Mess around with options till it works, but Inverse scheme + max size usually works.

 Change the font size of your terminal for lower/higher resolution.<br>
 **If you make the font too small audio will desync because it takes too long to think per frame!**